 In Knock Down the House each candidate relies on grassroots efforts to get elected and challenge the political establishment, or "the machine" of the Democratic Party.
 Grassroots work is both a philosophy to political organizing work and a strategy to achieve a goal.
 Regarding elections, grassroots campaigns prioritize and depend upon the local community to work on behalf of the candidate, including fundraising, get-out-the-vote efforts, staffing town hall meetings, and more.
 While leadership in grassroots campaigns varies, it can often be less hierarchical and more diffuse with decision making based upon a consensus model.
-DISCUSSION PROMPTS - What observations can you make about the reactions of the incumbents to primary challengers from the film? - What do we learn from the film about political strategies and tactics used in current campaigns? - What distinctions do you make between a grassroots campaign and more traditional approaches to campaigning? - In what way do you think the experience and political power of incumbents should be weighed against the fresh ideas of newcomers to politics? - Where do you stand on the continuum of those who believe in supporting a candidate who seems likely to win over a candidate who truly represents your beliefs?
+DISCUSSION PROMPTS - What observations can you make about the reactions of the incumbents to primary challengers from the film? - What do we learn from the film about political strategies and tactics used in current campaigns? - What distinctions do you make between a grassroots campaign and more traditional approaches to campaigning? - How did the candidates use their lived experience to mobilize and empower their communities to participate during their campaign?
+In what way does a candidate's lived experience factor into your considerations of support and your vote?